Deb84/SpriteSheetPlayer/README.md

 SpriteSheetPlayer is a mini-lib for Roblox written in Luau which allows to use spritesheet/flipbook on an ```imageLabel``` Instance.

 > [!WARNING]\
 > Still in development!
-A lot of features are not yet implemented
+A lot of features are not yet implemented!
+> <br>
+> This README can also be not updated when you use it so
+> please feel free to open an issue if you have any problems.

 ## How to use